kubernetes-sigs/kueue/keps/349-all-or-nothing/README.md

 if the workload's startup requirements are satisfied.
 More precisely, we add the condition when `job.status.ready + job.status.uncountedTerimnatedPods + job.status.succeeded` is greater or equal than `job.spec.parallelism`.

+Note that we count `job.status.uncountedTerminatedPods` - this is meant to prevent flickering of the `PodsReady` condition when pods are transitioning to the `Succeeded` state.

 Note that, we don't take failed pods into account when verifying if the `PodsReady` condition should be added.
 However, a buggy admitted workload is